-- Please sign your child in and out, indicating cabin number and where a parent will be. - Parents must provide diapers and milk and/ or formula for their children.
-Each child will be assigned a drawer to store diapers, plastic bottles, extra clothes, etc. - Individual routines for napping and feeding will be followed to the best of our abilities. - Frequent diaper checks are made so that children are not in soiled diapers. - Please alert the staff of any allergies/medical concerns for your child. - Many of our young campers have peanut allergies.
-Please assist us by refraining from bringing any nut products into the 0-2's. - On M-F, drop off your child at Kids Camp after 8:30 AM for the morning and after 1:15 PM for the afternoon session. - On M-Th pick up your child at or before closing times (11:45 AM and 4:45 PM) from Kids Camp. - On Friday, morning pickup is right after the Unicorn (approx. 11:15 AM) on the lakeside porch of the Education Center.
-Friday afternoon pickup is outside the North Lounge of the Dining Hall at 2:45 PM.
-The awards ceremony, which you're invited to attend, runs from 2:45-3 PM on Friday.
+- Please sign your child in and out, indicating cabin number and where a parent will be. - Parents must provide diapers and milk and/or formula for their children.
+Each child will be assigned a drawer to store diapers, plastic bottles, extra clothes, etc. - Individual routines for napping and feeding will be followed to the best of our abilities.
+We will discuss on the 1st day of programming. - Frequent diaper checks are made so that children are not in soiled diapers. - Please alert the staff of any allergies/medical concerns for your child. - Many of our young campers have peanut allergies.
+Please assist us by refraining from bringing any nut products into the 0-2's. - On M-F, drop off your child at Kids Camp after 9:15 AM for the morning and after 1:15 PM for the afternoon session. - On M-Th pick up your child at or before closing times (11:25 AM and 4:30 PM) from Kids Camp. - Pickup is outside Kids Camp.
+The awards ceremony, which you're invited to attend, runs from 4:15-4:30 PM on Friday.